mysterypaint/Game-Maker-Studio-Shmup-Engine/README.md

   - I: Give the player a Speedup
   - Numpad +/-: Increment/decrement player lives
   - Right/Left-click: Change tile value the mouse is currently hovered over
+  - Shift+Right-click: Set tile on top of mouse's value to 0
   - P: Export the current level to a new .eol in the game's "working_directory"
   - B: Kill the player (Suicide button)